nlohr1/Phase-Control-for-230V-Single-Phase-Motors/README.md

 Documents are available as Eagle layouts, pdf-Files and as Gerber/Excellon files (in attached CAM .zip archives).
 So also both Arduino Sketches (for the Arduino-Nano "heart"-Module: "Firmware-Nano.ino" and the Sketch for the DIY-Speedometer-*Board* with an ATmega328-uController + 4x7-LED-Display ***or***
 for the wired version of this DIY-Speedometer with an Ardino-Mini-Pro-*Module* + 4x7-LED-Display, wired together, using both the sketch "Tachometer-using-Arduino.ino".
-I provided thereto a 3D-printable case + frame-parts adapted to insert+glue the 4x7-LED-Display into.
+Thereto enclosed also a 3D-printable case + frame-parts, adapted to insert+glue the 4x7-LED-Display.